Welcome to today's edition of the Rush 24-7 podcast.

 It's Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-Looking forward to chatting with you today, middle of the week Wednesday, 800-282-2882 is the telephone number if you'd like to be on the program today.
+Looking forward to chatting with you today, middle of the week, Wednesday, 800-282-2882.

-The Pentagon is prepared to leave fighting forces in Iraq for as long as ten years, despite an agreement between the United States and Iraq that would bring all American troops home by 2012.
+The Pentagon is prepared to leave fighting forces in Iraq for as long as 10 years, despite an agreement between the United States and Iraq that would bring all American troops home by 2012.

-This, according to General George W. Casey, Jr., the Army Chief of Staff said the world remains dangerous.
+This, according to General George W. Casey Jr., the Army Chief of Staff, said the world remains dangerous.

 The Pentagon must plan for extended U.S. combat and stability operations in two wars.